Aliases for AK1 Gene

 AK1 (Adenylate Kinase 1) is a Protein Coding gene.
-Diseases associated with AK1 include hemolytic anemia due to adenylate kinase deficiency and hemolytic anemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include nucleoside diphosphate kinase activity and adenylate kinase activity.
+Diseases associated with AK1 include hemolytic anemia due to adenylate kinase deficiency and nail-patella syndrome.
+Among its related pathways are Metabolism and Carbon metabolism.
+GO annotations related to this gene include kinase activity and adenylate kinase activity.
 An important paralog of this gene is CMPK1.

 UniProtKB/Swiss-Prot for AK1 Gene